 You must be thinking that the plus-size model is a new career.
 The answer will definitely be more than your imagination.

 It had been introduced in North America from 1900.
-A prototype Lane Bryant began his business as “pregnant women and newborns” clothing.
-By the early 1920s, Lane Bryant started selling clothing in the “For the Stout Women ” category.
+A prototype appeared as Lane Bryant began his business as “pregnant women and newborns” clothing.
+At the beginning of the 1920s, he had devoted time on producing clothing under the “For the Stout Women ” category.

 Then, Cheryl Hughes founded the first British plus-size model agency in 1985.